-Students can pick up U-Passes or replace their defective U-Pass by visiting our office.
+Students can pick up U-Passes or replace their defective U-Pass by visiting IT (TH218).
+To activate your U-Pass, email the U-Pass number on the back of your student card to gsa@uleth.ca.
 Our office hours are listed on our website.
 Email: gsa@uleth.ca

-SGS/GSA Study Carrel Space
+GSA Study Carrel Space

 This space has been created for graduate students who do not have an office space on campus.
 Respectful use of the space is required so that future graduate students will also be able to use this space.
 There is a \$25 key deposit required.
-This deposit can be given to the SGS once the application has been accepted.
+This deposit must be paid to the Cash Office prior to visiting the GSA to submit the completed application and receive a carrel key.